ajitjadhav10/Marketing_Mix_Modeling/README.md

 # Marketing Mix Modeling (MMM)

-**Aim of the project:** Using Lightweight MMM for optimization of media budget allocation.
+**Aim of the project:** Optimization of media budget allocation using Lightweight MMM.

 What are MMMs?